| | | |

 Do I need to sear the meat first?

-For my recipe you don’t need to sear the roast before placing it into the slow cooker.
+For my recipe, you don’t need to sear the roast before placing it into the slow cooker.

 Can I use a frozen roast?